28 Best Easter/Spring Email Marketing Examples in eCommerce (2025)

 Subject line: Spring, is that you?

-Dedicated adds life to its product using imagery in this Spring email template.
+Dedicated adds life to its product using imagery in this spring email template.

 The email copy nails storytelling—it creates a sensory experience for the readers by describing summer using spring as the central character.